Reptiles by Marius Cornelius Escher, 1943 (Lithograph)

 This work by M.C.
 Escher is a seemingly ordinary work which exudes a subtle sense of creepiness, which is further reinforced by the usage of black and white tones, as if suggesting something ominous.
 Textures also exist in the work, which is further highlighted by the fine realistic brushwork and application of tonal gradients.
 For example, we can clearly see the roughness of the reptiles' backs due to the realistic depiction of their body.
 This allows the viewers to feel the details of the work and appreciate every surface of each form.

+The reptiles existing in this work can be split into 2 distinctive groups which serve as a contrast to each other: The simplified, abstract forms vs. the detailed, sculpture-like forms.
 The use of perspective here and impossible spaces is cleverly employed by Escher.
 He uses the carefully arranges the baby crocodiles such that they form the guiding line for the viewers' eyes, allowing them to explore the work that Escher wants them to.
 There are also multiple focal points in the work, but the central focal point would be the tessellation pattern as it is enclosed by a ring of crocodiles, emphasizing the subtle presence of the 2 dimensional geometrical pattern.
 The reptiles are arranged in a cyclical formation, such that they travel in a never ending circle, suggesting the notion of the infinite.
 It is like the life cycle of the reptile, where they ascend from the 2D surface to become a 3D form and then descend into a 2D form again.
 This is a cycle of continuous and endless resurrection, continuing into infinity.

 The 2 dimensional reptiles are simplified and abstract, with just the basic outlines to define their forms.
 These singular geometrical, hexagonal and angular reptile forms also contribute to the basic unit of a tessellation, in which these shapes are arranged differently to complement each other.
 The tessellation repeats itself like a continuous multiplication of forms.
 As 2 dimensional as it may seem, two "uncompleted" tessellations are actually partially transforming into 3 dimensional reptiles, contributing to the magical element of the work.
 This reflects Escher's witty play of the reptile figures in a regularly divided plane, adding to the surrealistic quality of the work.
 There is a repetition of the reptile motive in both 2D and 3D form, and this recurring image makes the viewers question the individuality of the reptiles and the "over-usage" of reptiles which look menacing is actually creeping the viewers out, making them feel uneasy.
 The merging of 3 dimensional and 2 dimensional forms is as if as Escher is playing with our subconscious mind by telling us to question what the true form of the crocodiles are.
 The distinction between a visual art piece and stark reality becomes less defined, playing with our senses and confusing them, and this adds to the surreal quality of the work.
 He deceives us with perspective and perception.
 He is telling us that the impossible is happening right before our eyes.
 The idea of metamorphosis is present.
 The most obvious one would be the morphing of 2 dimensional forms into 3 dimensional ones and vice versa.